(To search for keywords, use ⌘F on Macs and ⌃F on Windows.)

 Fiscally sponsored projects can request funds by uploading an invoice with itemized expenses from the project budget for all or part of the available balance.
 Use the template provided, or your own invoice if it has all the elements in the template we provide.

 Payments for funds available to the project are sent on Mondays and Thursdays.
 Invoices received by 9 am Pacific time on Monday and Thursday will be paid that day.
 Invoices received after 9 am Pacific time will be paid the next payment day.
+If a payment day lands on a US bank holiday it will paid the following bank day.
 Payments are sent electronically.

 Once your payment has been sent, you will receive a payment confirmation by email.